CrazyWolf13/streamlink-webui/README.md

 #### Streamlink

-This project highly relies on software from the Streamlink project, which is licensed under the BSD 2-Clause License.
+This project is built upon software from the Streamlink project, which is licensed under the BSD 2-Clause License.
 See below for the full license text:
 [Third-Party-Licenses](./third-party-licenses)

 ## Acknowledgements